Ukraine's commander-in-chief names key task of Ukraine's Armed Forces: scaling up interceptor drones

 Source: Oleksandr Syrskyi, following the results of a monthly meeting dedicated to countering Russian attack UAVs

-Details: He said that Russia has not abandoned its intentions to seize Ukrainian territory and continues large-scale air attacks, trying to plunge Ukrainian cities and villages into blackouts.
+Details: He said that Russia has not abandoned its intentions to seize Ukrainian territory and is continuing to carry out large-scale air attacks, trying to plunge Ukrainian cities and villages into blackouts.
 In this regard, the Armed Forces of Ukraine must continue to destroy the means of air attack that Russia uses every day and every night.

 Advertisement: